theodumont/video-logging/README.md

 The folders will be in the form of `YYMMDD-Day`.

 If you are lost, you can always type `>> help`, or even `>> help <command>` for help on a specific command among the previously evoked ones.

+## 3. Customize

+By default, the folders are named `Documents`, `Audio`, `Videos`...
+But you can change this.
+In order to do so, just go to `src\data.json` and change the `EXTENSIONS` variable.
+You can also choose which extension corresponds to which folder by changing the list.

 ## To do